codefellows-seattle-301d30/02-jquery-and-the-dom/jennifer-patricia/README.md

 02-14-2018 10:40am - Updated Article constructor function to pull data from blogArticles.js.
 Hid items with 'template' class, verified 'articles' array is being populated with articles.

+02-14-2018 11:30am - Made blog entries appear by adding jQuery traversal and setter methods, added more constructor function properties

+02-14-2018 12:00pm - Reactivated the sort function which had been deactivated for testing, and refactored for loops with the .forEach.

 ## Credits and Collaborations